 Walleye Fishing Lakes In North Dakota

 Fishermen in ND are quite fortunate to have excellent walleye throughout the state.
-Major lakes including Bowman-Haley Lake, Buffalo Lodge Lake, Devils Lake, Dry Lake, Jamestown Reservoir, Lake Ashtabula, Lake Audubon, Lake Darling, Lake Metigoshe, Lake Sakakawea, Lake Tschida, Pipestem Lake, Powers Lake, Stump Lake and the Missouri River all have healthy populations of walleye.
+Major lakes including Arrowwood Lake, Bowman-Haley Lake, Buffalo Lodge Lake, Devils Lake, Dry Lake, Jamestown Reservoir, Lake Ashtabula, Lake Audubon, Lake Darling, Lake Metigoshe, Lake Oahe, Lake Sakakawea, Lake Tschida, Pipestem Lake, Stump Lake and the Missouri River all have healthy populations of walleye.
 Many rivers flowing into or out of these lakes may also have walleye.

 The walleye prefers moderately deep lakes with gravel, rock or sandy bottoms.
 It is found primarily in cold water lakes but has proven to survive in warmer impoundments.
 It is prized for its great tasting filets.
 Click here to learn all about walleye fishing.

 North Dakota walleye spawn in spring and when they have the option will choose to migrate from the lake up into feeder streams to spawn.
 If this option is not available they seek out shallow bars or shoals with clean bottom surfaces near deep water.

 By clicking on the images and links above, you will be taken to a page offering more information about walleye.